nim-lang/website/jekyll/_posts/2020-06-16-ray-tracing-in-nim.md

 </p>

 The goals are:
-- Learn more about raytracing
+- Learn more about ray tracing
 - Have fun
-- Serve as a testbed for own multithreading runtime, [Weave](https://github.com/mratsim/weave)
+- Serve as a testbed for my own multithreading runtime, [Weave](https://github.com/mratsim/weave)
 - Showcase Nim capabilities

-In particular, I am convinced (and obviously biased) that if you want to start a rendering project (raytracing or otherwise) from scratch, Nim is the best language to use, in particular if you are focused on:
+In particular, I am convinced (and obviously biased) that if you want to start a rendering project (ray tracing or otherwise) from scratch, Nim is the best language to use, especially if you are focused on:
 - speed
 - correctness
-- compilation times and compile-time compute
+- compilation times and compile-time computation
-- approachability & development agility
+- approachability and development agility

 ## Speed